vpvnguyen/templates/README.md

 3. The data access layer interacts with the database by performing queries
 4. Results are passed back up to the service layer
 5. The service layer can then hand everything back to the controller
-6. The controller can then respond to the client!
+6. The controller then responds to the client

 ### Service Layer

 The Service Layer SHOULD:

 - Contain business logic
-- Leverage the data access layer to interact with the database
+- Leverage the `DAL` (data access layer) to interact with the database
 - Be framework agnostic

 The Service Layer SHOULD NOT:

-- Be provided the req or res objects
+- Be provided the `req` or `res` objects
-- Handle responding to clients
+- Response to client
 - Provide anything related to HTTP Transport layer; status codes, headers, etc.
 - Directly interact with the database